Scrutica

 | Electricity Tariff Data | Annually | EIA / regional utility databases |

-The model starts at the disrupted company and traces outward through the supply chain, one step at a time.
-At each step, the severity of the disruption decreases based on how easy it is to find an alternative supplier for that category of goods.
-Equipment with no substitute (ASML’s EUV lithography machines) passes nearly full disruption downstream; categories with many vendors (construction, power delivery) absorb most of the shock.
-The process continues until the remaining severity falls below a 5% threshold or reaches six hops from the origin.
+The model starts at the disrupted company and traces outward through the supply chain one step at a time, with severity decaying at each hop by how easy it is to source the input from an alternate supplier.
+Equipment with no substitute (ASML’s EUV lithography) passes nearly full severity downstream; categories with many vendors (construction, power delivery) absorb most of the shock.
+The walk terminates when severity falls below a 5% threshold or after six hops from origin, whichever lands first.

 | Parameter | Default | Range | Description |